JeongSeoJin/old-profile/study-paper-review02/review02.md

 - $P_{measured}$ : Measured Mechanical Power
 - $P_{input}$ : Input Power

-**Total efficiency** reflects the overall actuator efficiency, which includes **motor copper losses, driver electrical losses, and mechanical losses.**
+Also, **Total efficiency** reflects the overall actuator efficiency, which includes **motor copper losses, driver electrical losses, and mechanical losses.**

 <td><img src="fig8.png" width="600" alt="Actuator image 2" /></td>

-The experiment conducted the actuator performs  across three different speeds.
+The experiment conducted the actuator performance across three different speeds.
 Each torque and speed command was maintained for one second.
 As shown in Figure 8, the gearbox exhibits a mechanical efficiency of approximately 90% across most operating conditions.
 However, at high torque and velocity, efficiency decreases due to heat generation.

-This dynamometer method is suitable for strict evaluation seperating mechanical efficiency and total efficiency. we can easily analyze contributions of mechanical impedance and electrical impedance which efficienct method to evaluate custom actuators and reducers.
+This dynamometer method is suitable for rigorous evaluation separating mechanical efficiency and total efficiency. we can easily analyze contributions of mechanical losses and electrical losses.
+This is an effective method to evaluate custom actuators and reducers.

 #### 3. Actuator Evaluation - Transmission stiffness